-When the sexes choose their jobs, they tend to be influenced by “what the market will bear.”
+When men and women choose their jobs, they tend to be influenced by “what the market will bear.”
 (Perhaps to better understand this, think of when, say, we want to find the right price for a car we plan to sell: we may look through the local newspapers to get an idea of the prices being asked by others with the same car in roughly the same condition.
 We can’t ask a lot more than the average, because prospective buyers won’t “bear” it.
 Thus, our price is set by “what the market will bear.”)

 An example of why even the most educated, sophisticated women average less even in the same profession: “In 2011, 22% of male physicians and 44% of female physicians worked less than full time, up from 7% of men and 29% of women from Cejka’s 2005 survey.” –amednews.com, March 26, 2012

-Men, after society’s 30 years of pursuing a “gender equality” that has been mostly the righting of wrongs for only one sex, are by and large still expected to be, as stated, at least the primary provider who will take up the slack when the wife leaves the workforce, usually at a time of her own choosing.
-They are expected to be ever ready to handle most or all the family’s expenses.
+Men, after society’s 40 years of pursuing a “gender equality” that has been mostly the righting of wrongs for only one sex, are by and large still expected to be, as stated, at least the primary provider who will take up the slack when the wife leaves the workforce, usually at a time of her own choosing.
+They are expected to be ever ready to handle most or all of the family’s expenses.

 “Primary” providers thus typically experience the same old lifestyle restrictions that sole providers have always experienced.
 (This indicates that little has changed for men, except that perhaps the pressure on them to earn even more money has increased, as women increase their own earnings and then, because of hypergamy, often increase their expectations of men.)